We believe our two proprietary technology platforms solve major hurdles in RNA medicine development such as

 tissues and cell types.
 Preclinical studies in both rodents and non-human primates have shown that LUNAR can

-deliver nucleic acid compounds specifically to hepatocytes, to liver stellate cells via intravenous injection,
+deliver RNA compounds specifically to hepatocytes and stellate cells via intravenous injection,

 muscle cells via intramuscular injection, and lung cells via nebulization.